10:30 am Sunday Worship

 People are people, right?
 They tend toward one and or the other.
 Generally speaking, we don’t want soft people going to fight our wars overseas.
 We want them to develop their hard skills and keep on developing them.
 Sharpening them to a sharp, sharp point, to be the pointy end of the spear; going out and dealing with our enemies.

 But you don’t want that guy, giving you council about your sin.
 Coming back from the battlefield and saying, just suck it up and deal with it.
 What are you, weak, soft?
-Yeah, they are.
-Week and soft.
+Yeah, they are weak and soft.
 You need a tender hand there.
 Both are skills, hard and soft, skills of a shepherd.
 Shepherd setting, a, an example, The Good Shepherd, setting an example, for all of us as a sheep.

 Disciples, ex, see this.
 Hard, soft skills required.
 Hard and soft posture required.
 No one has both of these.
 No one can keep these two postures, these two skills, which always seem to be in tension with one another, in a proper balance.
 It must, this is how it must have seemed, to be to them, and it seemed to be way beyond them.
 How am I going to bring this together?

-If this does express the apostles concern, I can see how it does.
-They would need to learn, by observing from their lord, that these two postures, being hard against sin, being willing to be direct, and confronting proud sinners, but, also, at the same time, soft toward the penitent.
+If this does express the Apostles concern, I can see how it does.
+They would need to learn, by observing from their Lord, that these two postures, being hard against sin, being willing to be direct, and confronting proud sinners, but, also, at the same time, soft toward the penitent.
 Gentle toward the struggling believer.

 These two postures are not, at all, in tension with one another.
 There’s no need for balance.
 As if, these two approaches are in tension.
 As if, they’re competing with one another.
-They could see by observing their lord, that these two skills, these two postures, are in complete and true harmony.
+They could see by observing their Lord, that these two skills, these two postures, are in complete and true harmony.
 Why is that?
 Because this is the heart of love.

 This is the heart of love, exemplified in the Lord Jesus Christ; in his words, and his ministry, and his dealing with people, all kinds of people.
 The love of God incarnate, in Jesus Christ, was being modeled before them constantly, consistently, always in perfect wisdom, in the life and ministry of the Lord.

 Christ was strong, and rigid, and totally inflexible, when he was dealing with sin and proud sinners.
 But at the same time, he is also soft and gentle in dealing with the humble.
-He’s dealing with penitent sinners, who are coming to him, drawn by his teaching, drawn by his offers of the gospel and he’s so kind.
+He’s dealing with penitent sinners, who are coming to him, drawn by his teaching, drawn by his offers of the Gospel and he’s so kind.
 So, kind in dealing with those who seek forgiveness, who seek his help.

 So, what may seem to be contradictory postures, the hard and the soft, they are not in tension.
 They don’t need balance.
-What is required is love, as the lord has loved.
+What is required is love, as the Lord has loved.
 What’s required is love.
 Love for God and love for others.
 Love for holiness is a love for God and a love for others, and it means a consistent attitude towards sin.
 A posture that’s always ready to purge sin.
 That is love.

-The result of that love is in an unrepentanter, unrepentant sinner often leaves the church.
+The result of that love is in an unrepenter, unrepentant sinner often leaves the church.
 The result on the other side though, is a repenting Christian, who gets rid of his sin.
 Who grows in holiness.
 Who grows in joy.
 Who grows in gratitude.
 Who grows in all the graces and the virtues of the Holy Spirit, called the fruit of the spirit.

 That’s the work, to show love.
 That’s love right there, doing the hard yards.
-And that’s what the apostles were witnessing constantly in Jesus Christ, and that is what they themselves learn to practice in their own ministries.
+And that’s what the Apostles were witnessing constantly in Jesus Christ, and that is what they themselves learn to practice in their own ministries.
 If you want an example of that, read the letter of First John, you’ll see this hard and soft posture.

-A second challenge, I think, that the apostles perceived, in practicing biblical confrontation, was just the sheer complexity of it.
+A second challenge, I think, that the Apostles perceived, in practicing biblical confrontation, was just the sheer complexity of it.
 Just the difficulty that comes when you start to get into the weeds with somebody about their sin.
 Just, the, the thought of them being drawn into perplexing problems and becoming entangled in a web of what’s really mysteries, you know, unclear motives, historical, relational conflicts, bitterness, resentment, a whole history of offenses.
 And by the way, sinners can be tricky.
 They don’t always tell you everything they’re thinking.

-In that, we can be tempted to turn tail and run away.
+The issues of sin are not always obvious.
+Solutions are not always immediately apparent.
+Confronting sin can involve motives and intentions of the heart.
+Things that are hidden from our eyes.
+Things that only God knows.
+So, it is understandable, I think, just on a natural human level, why Jesus’ command to rebuke the sins we see, to confront what we know, in that, we can be tempted to turn tail and run away.
 This is especially true, when we try it and we get some blowback from some proud, arrogant, unrepentant person.
-It seems like we’ve opened a proverbial can of worms and stuff is crawling around, all over the place and it’s like, Man, I kind of, if I just never got into that.
+It seems like we’ve opened a proverbial can of worms and stuff is crawling around, all over the place and it’s like, man, I kind of, if I just never got into that.

 So, what’s common to both these concerns?
 What’s the common denominator?
-What ties them together, at the root of these apprehensions of the apostles, whether it’s for the apostles or whether it’s for us.
+What ties them together, at the root of these apprehensions of the Apostles, whether it’s for the Apostles or whether it’s for us.
 At the root of it, is viewing this through the lens of human limitation, rather than divine power.
 We flip that around, make sure we’re always factoring in the power of God, into the equation.

 That’s the key: When we consider, always, his will for our behavior, his role in the outcome, his role in bringing the situation into our lives, and before us, in the first place.
 Is our God not sovereign?
 Is he not a father, always disciplining and training his children?
 Is he not training us and strengthening us, for the purpose of holiness?
 And does he not order our days and order our steps?